dheffx/dcbpw-faas-for-perl/lambda/README.md

 This example borrows from several existing online repositories, or tutorials.
 They will be referenced below.

-In particular, I've forked two repositories (and will likely push some of this work back) that will be used.
+In particular, I've forked two repositories and modified that will be used.
+In particular the bootstrap script has been refactored to include a context object, and use error apis.

 ## Dependencies